||Fractions, Plugs & a Calculator

 True, the kids think I am nuts sometimes, but it makes them tell

-me the conditions to look for which are the basis of using
+me the three conditions (above) to look for which are the basis of using

-Then we get into a discussion of how we write 'one half' and
+Then we get into a discussion of how we write 'one half' (in words first like this) and

 what the symbols mean.
 When they are happy with that (and even in